latestchatty/webchatty/doc/webchatty-api.md

 ```

 ### GET /v2/getAllTenYearUsers
-Gets a bulk list of all users who have been on Shacknews for more than ten years.
+Gets a bulk list of all users who have been on the site for more than ten years.
 On the site, these users are shown with a lightning bolt.
-Some users with lightning bolts may be missing from the list, as the Shack API has an issue with usernames with punctuation characters.
+This is not guaranteed to be a fully comprehensive list (to give the implementation some wiggle room).

 Parameters:
 - None.